SanderElias/Samples/projects/se-ng/swapi/README.md

 It fetches the entirety of SWAPI and caches this into indexedDB by utilizing [idb-keyval](https://github.com/jakearchibald/idb-keyval) from Jake Archibald.
 This library's source is available on [Sanders Samples repo.](https://github.com/SanderElias/Samples/tree/master/projects/se-ng/swapi)

+> # Note!
+> From version 1.0.0 on, this library is distributed as `partial-Ivy` and > so only compatible with Angular 12+

 to use the library do:

 ```bash